Kawo ǝn Doro ɗa Ẽ Ɓǝna

 The consonants of the Yungur language

-The Yungur language has 25 consonant sounds.
-Most of them are written in the same way as in Hausa or English.
-A few consonant sounds are written with two letters, for example, ch, kp, gb, ny, ng and sh.
-This letter combination represents a single consonant sound.
+consonant sounds are written with two letters, for example, ch, kp, gb, ny, ng and sh.
+This letter combination represents a single

-Here are some examples of each consonant at the beginning, middle and end of a word.
-However, the only consonants that occur at the end of the word are: p, d, k, l, m, n, ng and r.
+some examples of each consonant at the beginning, middle and end of a word.
+However, the only consonants that occur at

 b bare jarumi “hero”